ENTER THE AWARDS

 Judges always bear the context of the market in mind, so a solid performance in challenging conditions might be considered just as impressive as a record year in easier markets.

-There is no need to be shy about your achievements or nervous that others may not appreciate them.
+There is no need to be modest about your achievements or nervous that others may not appreciate them.
 If you are proud of what you have achieved, say so!

 9. Share your passion